RoyalIcing/Orb/site/concepts/elixir-compiler.md

 The `Memory.load!/2` and `I32.band/2` provide the WebAssembly instructions via Orb’s DSL, while the rest is standard Elixir code.
 The result is just a sequence of WebAssembly instructions, effectively inlining a loop at compile time.

-## 3. WebAssembly instructions at WebAssembly runtime
+## 3. WebAssembly instructions executed at WebAssembly runtime

 Finally we get to the WebAssembly instructions themselves being executed on a WebAssembly runtime like JavaScript’s `WebAssembly.Instance` class or Wasmtime.